MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Q1.
 Why do we only need to look at a maximum of two cut segments?
 For example in the Match Twice and Stitch Algorithm they have many cut segments that they apply.

 A1.
-This really comes down to how we are defining and finding our knots.
+This really comes down to how we are defining and finding our Knots.
 Remember that a Knot is not any cycle in the graph, even though it is a cycle.
 A Knot is defined as a subset of the graph that only want to match with itself and a maximum of two external VirtualPoints.
-Given this definition, if we find our knots correctly, then this cutting algorithm will produce the optimal result.
+Given this definition, if we find our Knots correctly, then this cutting algorithm will produce the optimal result.

 Q2.
 Do we really need to look at all of the cut segments, shouldn't we just be able to look at the ones that are closest to the external VirtualPoints?